Breaking News | South Sudan: Presidency Okays Completion of Unity Government

 By Garang A. Malak

-Juba — Representatives of South Sudan’s parties to the 2018 revitalized peace agreement have agreed to end the prolonged stalemate on formation of states governments and reconstitution of the National Legislative Assembly.
+Juba — Representatives of South Sudan’s parties to the 2018 revitalised peace agreement have agreed to end the prolonged stalemate on formation of states governments and reconstitution of the National Legislative Assembly.

 A meeting convened by President Salva Kiir on Wednesday in Juba agreed to a complete formation of unity government.
 It was attended by First Vice President Riek Machar, the other four vice presidents, Presidential National Security advisor, acting Presidential Affairs Minister and Cabinet Minister.